pololu/apa102-arduino/README.md

 The APA102 LEDs have no specific timing requirements.
 This library does not explicitly enable or disable any interrupts, and the occurrence of interrupts that last less than a few milliseconds does not interfere with this library.

-If an interrupt or series of interrupts occur that preempt the APA102 code for more than a few milliseconds as you are writing colors to the LED strip, then you could see visible glitches on the LED strip.
-One reason for this is that an APA102 LED will start displaying its new color as soon as the color has been received.
+If an interrupt or series of interrupts occur that preempt the library code for more than a few milliseconds as you are writing colors to the LED strip, then you could see visible glitches on the LED strip, especially if you are using the APA102C.

+An APA102C LED will start displaying its new color as soon as the color has been received.
 The update time is not coordinated with the other LEDs in the strip.
+If a long interrupt happens while the color data is being sent, you might notice that the beginning of the strip got updated before the end of the strip.
 Also, each APA102 turns off after receiving the second-to-last bit of its new color.

+An SK9822 LED will only start displaying a new color once it receives the frame-ending signal sent by this library, which takes much less time than sending the color data.
+If an interrupt happens during that frame-ending signal, you might notice that the beginning of the strip got updated before the end of the strip.

 ## Speed

 By default, this library uses the `pinMode` and `digitalWrite` functions provided by the Arduino environment to control the LED strip.
-On an ATmega32U4-based board running at 16 MHz, using Arduino 1.6.5, we found that it takes this library 37.5 milliseconds to update 60 LEDs.
-That means the maximum update rate for that number of LEDs is only 26 Hz, which might look bad.
+On an ATmega32U4-based board running at 16 MHz, using Arduino 1.6.12, we found that it takes this library 28.9 milliseconds to update 60 LEDs.
+That means the maximum update rate for that number of LEDs is only 35 Hz, which might look bad.

 To support faster update rates, this library has an option that makes it use the [FastGPIO library](https://github.com/pololu/fastgpio-arduino).
 If the FastGPIO library supports your board, then we recommend installing FastGPIO and adding these lines to the top of your sketch to make APA102 use it: